 Adult Reconstructive Surgery, Upper Extremities Fellowship (Minnesota)

 The Adult Upper Extremity Reconstructive Surgery Fellowship is designed to provide you with exposure to a large volume and variety of reconstructive and traumatic surgical problems involving the shoulder and elbow.
-Seven full-time faculty members participate in the program.
+Seven full-time faculty members participate in the fellowship.

 You perform preoperative consultations and participate actively in surgical procedures and postoperative patient management.
-In addition, you will be active in conferences and in the development of clinical research projects, using Mayo's carefully monitored patient registries.
-The program is designed to provide flexibility in achieving your career goals.
+In addition, you are active in conferences and in the development of clinical research projects, using Mayo Clinic's carefully monitored patient registries.
+The fellowship is designed to provide flexibility in achieving your career goals.

-The training program fulfills the requirements for training as stated by the American Board of Orthopaedic Surgery and is accredited by the Accreditation Council for Graduate Medical Education through the Residency Review Committee for Orthopedic Surgery.
+The Adult Upper Extremity Reconstructive Surgery Fellowship fulfills the requirements for training as stated by the American Board of Orthopaedic Surgery and is accredited by the Accreditation Council for Graduate Medical Education through the Residency Review Committee for Orthopedic Surgery.

-The Adult Reconstructive Surgery Fellowship began in 1972, and since that time, more than 70 physicians have completed training.
+The Adult Upper Extremity Reconstructive Surgery Fellowship began in 1972, and since that time, more than 70 physicians have completed training.
 It is anticipated that one or two fellows will complete training in this program annually.